node011/Jlaive/README.md

 # Jlaive

-Jlaive is an antivirus evasion tool that can convert executables into undetectable batch files.
+Jlaive is a tool that assists with antivirus evasion for executables.
 Obfuscated .NET assemblies are not guaranteed to work.

 Join the Discord server for discussion and enquiries: https://discord.gg/Qzyq3Dqn82.